Here are some of the topics currently underway or available for research in our laboratory.

 How do plants create such diverse and beautiful forms?

+In the Naramoto Laboratory, we study the mechanisms underlying plant morphogenesis.
 Plant form is not determined by genetic programs alone.
-It emerges from the interplay between cell polarity, plant hormones, environmental signals, and evolutionary history.
+It emerges from the interplay of cellular polarity, plant hormones, intracellular trafficking, the cytoskeleton, membrane organization, and environmental responses.

 Plant shape is more than appearance.
 It reflects cellular behavior, hormonal information, environmental responses, and evolutionary history.
-Our goal is to uncover the principles that allow plants to grow flexibly and produce diverse forms, connecting molecular, cellular, organismal, and evolutionary scales.
+Studying plant morphogenesis allows us to understand how plants live, grow, and evolve diverse forms in changing environments.